truvec/AP_PoolSync/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have ideas for improvements or bug fixes.
+Remember to replace placeholder GitHub usernames/repository names in the documentation if you fork this project.

 ## Disclaimer